clartaq/cljs-tree/README.md

 This demo lets you manipulate a small sample outline.
 (Please forgive any odd coloring of the demo.
 I sometimes use altered CSS to help me see exactly how certain HTML elements are arranged in the demo.)

 When the page is initially loaded, it will show an outline with some subtopics expanded while other are collapsed.
-There is a button at the bottom of the page that will add, move, and remove a sub-tree of additional data.
-Try that first.

-Once satisfied that the rock data manipulation works, start adding to, modifying, and removing the outline.
-You can always restore the outline to its original state by reloading the page.
+There are buttons at the bottom that demonstrate some more complicated functionality

 When you focus a topic, you can edit it -- the editing area is just a plain old HTML `textarea`.
 Any keyboard shortcuts that your browser supports can be used, with the exceptions listed below.
 For example, there is no special "delete-line-contents" shortcut since `Cmd-Backspace` does that, at least on macOS.

+You can always restore the outline to its original state by reloading the page.

-### Available Commands
+### Available Actions

 - **Select a Headline for Editing**: To edit a headline, just click on it and make your changes.
 Headlines may be any length.
 The headline will wrap as needed to accomodate long headlines.
 - **Moving Up and Down**: Use the up arrow and down arrow keys to move the editing focus up and down the outline.
 Moving to a collapsed headline will leave it in a collapsed state.
 Likewise, moving to a headline that is already expanded will not change the expansion state.
 - **Adding a New Headline**: To add a new headline below an existing one, click any existing headline and press `Return`.
-A new headline will be inserted below the current headline and the editing focus will be move to the new headline.
+A new headline will be inserted below the current headline and the editing focus will be moved to the new headline.

     If the existing headline already has sub-headlines, the new headline will also appear as a sub-headling.
-If the existing headline does not have any sub-headings, the new headline will be created as a "sibling" of the existing headline.
+If the existing headline does not have any sub-headings, the new headline will be created as a "sibling" of the existing headline, that is, at the same level of indentation.

     You can add a new headline _above_ the current headline by pressing `Shift-Return` instead.

-    In both cases, the inserted placeholder text will be highlighted, ready to overwrite by typing.
+    In both cases, the inserted headline will be empty and show a blinking cursor ready to accept typing.

-- **Promoting/Outdenting and Demoting/Indenting Headlines**: An existing headline can be indented by pressing the `Tab` key.
+- **Promoting/Outdenting and Demoting/Indenting Headlines**: An existing headline can be indented by pressing the `Tab` key while the headline is selected for editing.
 A headline can be outdented by holding down the `Shift` key then pressing the `Tab` key.

     Headlines can only be indented one level below their parent headline.
 They can, of course, have additional sub-headlines that are further indented.